List of A Song of Ice and Fire characters: Walder Frey

 Walder Frey is Lord of the Twins, and a vassal to House Tully.
 He is called the Lord of the Crossing as the placement of his castle allows him to control who crosses the river, giving Walder Frey considerable strategic importance.
 He is known for having over a hundred descendants from his eight wives.
 He emphasizes family loyalty and believes in taking care of relations, including those who disappoint him.
-Although he is a bannerman of House Tully, he does not immediately go to Riverrun when Edmure Tully summons his vassals to support Robb Stark in A Game of Thrones.
+Although he is a bannerman of House Tully, he did not arrive at the Battle of the Trident during Robert's Rebellion until it was almost over (leading to him being referred to derogatorily as the "Late Walder Frey").
+He also does not immediately go to Riverrun when Edmure Tully summons his vassals to support Robb Stark in A Game of Thrones.

 Since crossing the Twins is a necessity for Robb, Walder is able to negotiate marriage contracts between his house and House Stark.
 When Robb marries Jeyne Westerling in A Clash of Kings, Frey is outraged and withdraws his support from Robb to conspire with Tywin Lannister and Roose Bolton to exact revenge.
 In A Storm of Swords, Walder pretends to make amends with Robb and agrees to marry his daughter Roslin to Edmure.
-The wedding is a trap, with Robb, his key supporters and most of his army massacred during the feast, a direct violation of ancient guest right customs, in what becomes known as the Red Wedding.
-He then swears loyalty to House Lannister and his second son Emmon Frey receives Riverrun, the seat of House Tully, as a reward, with advantageous marriages for other descendants.
-The people of the Riverlands refuse to support his rule and a shadowy guerrilla war erupts that Walder Frey struggles to control, with numerous Freys and allies being hanged by the Brotherhood without Banners, or killed by those who want vengeance.
+The wedding is a trap: Robb, his key supporters, and most of his army are massacred during the feast, a direct violation of ancient guest right customs, in what becomes known as the Red Wedding.
+He then swears loyalty to House Lannister, and his second son Emmon Frey receives Riverrun, the seat of House Tully, as a reward, with advantageous marriages for other descendants.
+The people of the Riverlands refuse to support his rule, and a shadowy guerrilla war erupts that Walder Frey struggles to control, with numerous Freys and allies being hanged by the Brotherhood without Banners or killed by those who want vengeance.
 House Frey is so large and factional that many of the Freys hate each other, aspiring to become Lord of the Crossing.